 “Housing—having a roof on my head—gives me peace of mind.
 I don’t have to think about where I’m going to sleep or what I’m going to do,” says Brent.

-Brent is a current participant of the Nikihk Housing First program at Bent Arrow Traditional Housing Society, one of 37 agencies funded by Homeward Trust that provide Housing First programs in Edmonton.
-The program embraces the principle of Housing First—Housing First involves moving people who experience homelessness into independent and permanent housing as quickly as possible, with no preconditions, and then providing them with additional supports and services to maintain that housing—and is designed to provide supports and services that fosters stability and enables participants to maintain their home.
+Brent is a current participant in the Nikihk Housing Support program at Bent Arrow Traditional Housing Society, one of 37 agencies funded by Homeward Trust that provide housing support programs in Edmonton.
+The program embraces the principle of Housing Support —Housing Support involves moving people who experience homelessness into independent and permanent housing as quickly as possible, with no preconditions, and then providing them with additional supports and services to maintain that housing—and is designed to provide supports and services that fosters stability and enables participants to maintain their home.

 “I’m thankful for the people who helped me get to where I am today.”